ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/opening-a-session.dotnet.markdown

 {CODE-TABS/}
 <br/>

-All the first two overloads do is wrap the third overload and pass it a new `SessionOptions` object.
+The first two overloads simply call the third overload and pass it a new `SessionOptions` object.

 {CODE-TABS}
 {CODE-TAB:csharp:Sync open_session_2@ClientApi\Session\OpeningSession.cs /}